isomerpages/mlaw-marketingshopfront/_dispute-resolution/1c-commercial-litigation.md

 third_nav_title: Dispute Resolution Mechanisms
 ---

-In Singapore, international commercial cases can be heard before a judge in the Singapore International Commercial Court (SICC).
+In Singapore, international commercial cases can be heard in the Singapore International Commercial Court (SICC) by a diverse panel of eminent international and Singapore judges.

 - [What is commercial litigation?](#what-is-commercial-litigation)
 - [What are the differences between commercial litigation and arbitration?](#differences-litigation-arbitration)